Ravinder Grewal

-Ravinder Grewal (born 28 March 1963) is an Indian singer and actor.
+Ravinder Singh Grewal (born 28 March 1973) known professionally as Ravinder Grewal, is an Indian singer and actor associated with Punjabi language music and films.
 He has produced a Punjabi-language film, Raula Pai Gaya, through his own production house.
 In 2015, he featured in the legal comedy Judge Singh LLB.
 His most popular songs include "Lovely V/s PU" and "Jatt Karjai", lyrics of both are penned by Preet Sanghreri.